avodonosov/pocl/README.md

 application will be used later to experiment with actual code removal.
 The average JS functions usage ratio was 37%.
 The main JS file of the application - testsheet.min.a.js - has usage ratio of 50%.
-Other files - google libraries loaded dynamically have lower usage ration.
+Other files - google libraries loaded dynamically - have lower usage ratio.

 ## Actually removing the unused code